Lower School Counseling

 • Student Support Team

-At a SST meeting, a student’s progress is discussed from several relevant viewpoints, including: his or her academic, behavioral, social, and emotional perspectives.
+At a SAS meeting, a student’s progress is discussed from several relevant viewpoints, including: his or her academic, behavioral, social, and emotional perspectives.
 Our goal is to find out where and how a student is succeeding and where any gaps in success are occurring.
 We brainstorm possible interventions that may help close those gaps, so that teachers can return to their classrooms with ideas in hand to help keep students on the right track.

 We frequently contact parents to obtain additional information or to coordinate additional steps to support each and every student.
 Many parents choose to share information obtained from outside tutors and/or psycho-educational evaluations.
 This is invaluable to us, as we are then able to make the appropriate accommodations based on your child’s specific needs.
 Accommodations may be physical, instructional, or behavioral.
 Accommodations and/or modifications will be available to Wesleyan students who have the following required documentation of learning disabilities: